AdaCore/training_material/courses/fundamentals_of_ada/intro_270_contracts.rst

 * What if we need stronger enforcement?

    * Number must be even
-   * Subet of non-consecutive enumerals
+   * Subset of non-consecutive enumerals
    * Array should always be sorted
-   * Type invariant are only checked on external boundaries
+   * Type invariants are only checked on external boundaries

 * **Type Invariant**